 Fruits: 3 Servings of fruit per day.
 Get creative with how you combine these servings with your other foods!
 I like to add fresh fruit like strawberries and blueberries to my greek yogurt.

 Vitamin C: Not only will this help keep your immune system going, but Vitamin C is also great for your developing baby’s immunities and fetal brain development.
 (Be careful before you go out and get a Vitamin C supplement – you can overdose yourself and your baby – speak with your doctor!)
 Get 1 serving of Vitamin C daily.

 Whole Grains: 4 servings of whole grains per day.
 Yes – I said whole grains!
 Skip the white bread and go straight for the hearty wheat bread.
 Note: If you eat a sandwich, you likely have had 2 servings (2 slices of bread) of your grains.

 - Ezekiel Bread and Ezekiel English Muffins

 - Oatmeal (Skip the sugar-laden ready to mix kind and try experimenting with the taste of different fruits)

 Fats: 3 servings of fats per day.
 Now hold up… we aren’t talking about candy bars and cookie dough!
-We are talking the good stuff!
+We are talking about the good stuff!